ACRYLITE® Resist multi-skin helps Rosa Flora's flowers bloom in fullness of color as well as helps promote faster and more vigorous growth.

 You don't need to know the street name to find Rosa Flora owned by Otto Bulk.
-When you get to Dunnville, all you have to do is cast your eye over the horizon and you will see the Rosa Flora big wind turbine as it rotates in the breeze.
+When you get to Dunnville, all you have to do is cast your eye over the horizon and you will see the Rosa Flora wind turbine.

 The weather conditions in the Niagara region, aside from temperature, between Lake Erie and Lake Ontario, are favorable as there is a gentle breeze most of the time.
 Rising electricity prices prompted Otto Bulk to look for alternatives to conventional energy sources: "We wanted to reduce our reliance on fossil fuels."
 So he soon had the idea of using a wind turbine, which supplies up to 600 kilowatt hours of electricity per day, a large share of the power his operation needs.

 The big differences in temperature are naturally reflected in the energy consumption.
 Otto Bulk is less worried about high energy prices than other growers, not just because he has installed his own wind power plant, but also because his company has been building its greenhouses with ACRYLITE® Resist multi-skin for many years: "The material's high heat insulation saves us a lot of energy.
 Compared with glass, we save about one million dollars a year."

 Otto Bulk relies on a mixture of different alternative energy sources in conjunction with energy-saving ACRYLITE® acrylic glazing to combat rising energy costs.
 As you exit the greenhouses, across an open area designated for future expansion, stands a building containing his bio-mass boiler.
 Beside this structure stands a mountain of industrial waste wood, where a large back-hoe scoops up buckets of wood.
 The waste wood is conveyed to a vibrator/sorter to eliminate non combustible pieces, and then into the furnace. "